Siege of Diu (1538): Ottoman fleet

 Upon the arrival of Sultan Bahadur's envoy to Egypt with a large tribute in 1536, the Ottoman governor (pasha) of Egypt, 60-year-old eunuch Hadim Suleiman Pasha, was nominated by Sultan Suleiman the Magnificent to organize and personally lead an expedition to India.
+Sultan Suleiman instructed the pasha to wage a "holy war... and to capture and hold those Indian posts and to avenge the evil deeds of the Portuguese infidels".
 Pasha Suleiman forbade any shipping out of the Red Sea to avoid leaking information to the Portuguese in India.
+He also secured funds for the expedition by executing many wealthy individuals and seizing their property.
 There were delays however due to the siege of Coron in the Mediterranean, and the Ottoman–Safavid war of 1533–1535.

 According to the Tarikh al-Shihri, Ottoman forces amounted to 80 vessels and 40,000 men.
-Gaspar Correia provides a more specific account, claiming that the Turks assembled at Suez an armada composed of 15 "bastard galleys" (it), 40 "royal galleys", 6 galliots, 5 galleons "with four masts each" that were "dangerous ships to sail, for they were shallow with no keel"; five smaller craft, six foists from Gujarat, and two brigs.
+Others sources state 70 vessels.
+Gaspar Correia provided a more specific account, claiming that the Turks assembled at Suez an armada composed of 15 "bastard galleys" (it), 40 "royal galleys", 6 galliots, 5 galleons "with four masts each" that were "dangerous ships to sail, for they were shallow with no keel"; five smaller craft, six foists from Gujarat, and two brigs.
 It carried over 400 artillery pieces in total, over 10,000 sailors and rowers (of which 1,500 were Christian) and 6,000 soldiers, of which 1,500 were janissaries.
 The Pasha employed a Venetian renegade, Francisco, as captain of 10 galleys, plus 800 Christian mercenaries.
+Some sailors were forcibly conscripted from Venetian galleys then at Alexandria.
+200 soldiers were executed for protesting being put to oars duty.
 On 20 July 1538 the armada set sail from Jeddah, stopping by Kamaran Island before proceeding to Aden.

 At Aden, Pasha Suleiman captured the city after inviting its ruler, Sheikh Amir bin Dawaud, favourable towards the Portuguese, aboard his ships, then hanging him.
 Thus, Aden was occupied without a siege, and plundered.

 The expedition left Aden on 19 August and then called at Socotra, thereafter making its way to the western coast of Gujarat, despite losing some ships that got separated from the fleet during the passage of the Indian Ocean.
 It was the largest Ottoman fleet ever sent into the Indian Ocean.